Typika

 The Apolytikia

-For Thomas Sunday in Tone 7
+For Pentecost in Tone 8

 The Theotokion